eclipse-vertx/vert.x/new/core_manual_js.md

 #### Request params

 Similarly to the headers, the request parameters are available using the `params()` function on the request object.
-The return value of the function is just a JavaScript hash.
+The return value of the function is just a hash too.

-Request parameters are sent on the request uri, after the path.
-For example if the uri was:
+Request parameters are sent on the request URI, after the path.
+For example if the URI was:

     http://localhost:8080/page.html?param1=abc&param2=xyz

-Then the params hash would be the following object:
+Then the params hash would be the following JS object:

     { param1: 'abc', param2: 'xyz' }

 #### Reading Data from the Request Body

 Sometimes an HTTP request contains a request body that we want to read.
-The request body is not passed fully read with the HTTP request since it may be very large and we don't want to have problems with available memory.
+As previously mentioned the request handler is called when only the headers of the request have arrived so the `HTTPServerRequest` object does not contain the body.
+This is because the body may be very large and we don't want to create problems with exceeding available memory.

-Instead you set a `dataHandler` on the request object which gets called as parts of the HTTP request arrive.
+To receive the body, you set the `dataHandler` on the request object.
+This will then get called every time a chunk of the request body arrives.
 Here's an example:

     var server = new vertx.HttpServer();